dogukancagatay/transmission-rss/README.md

 As it's done with poems, I devote this very artful and romantic piece of code to the single most delightful human being: Ann.

-The minimum supported Ruby version is 2.1.
-(You will need `rbenv` if your os does not support Ruby >= 2.1, e.g. on Debian wheezy.)
+The minimum supported Ruby version is 3.0.

 **Note, that this README is for the current development branch!** You can find a link to a suitable README for your version